 If you require single accommodation throughout the trip there is a single supplement of $585.
 If you are traveling on your own, a single lodge is recommended at the game reserve (so you can enjoy your private bathtub overlooking the watering hole), and the cost for the four nights at the game reserve for a single lodge is an additional $340.
 Not all accommodations are the same, and are allocated in the order in which registrations are received.

 If you are interested in joining us, print out the application form and mail it together with your deposit or contact Catherine if you have any questions.
 You can also use the PayPal link below to pay your deposit.
+The full cancellation policy is set out on the application form.
+If you cancel prior to June 29th, 2019, your payments less a cancellation fee of $250 will be refunded.

 This experience is now full, but you are welcome to email me if you would like to be on the 2019 wait list in case of cancellations or be notified of the 2020 trip.